 But they still can try.
 Lonnie, and any other executors appointed to serve with her, would still have to deal with claims from people looking for a piece of Muhammad Ali’s fortune.
 Muhammad Ali, Jr., is not likely to go away quietly.
 The battles may be frequent and complicated.
 Yet, unlike with Prince, the estate complications will be much less if the suspected will and other estate planning documents are in place.
 That is, if they were done the right way and if Ali signed them before Parkinson’s disease had an impact on his mental state.

 The difference between the estates of Ali and Prince will be interesting to watch over time and will likely provide a valuable lesson.
 While good legal planning cannot avoid every estate fight, it can be the difference between a first-round knockout and a brutal contest that goes the distance.
-Hopefully confirmation will surface soon that Muhammad Ali’s legacy and heirs are protected with good estate planning.
+Hopefully, a confirmation will surface soon that Muhammad Ali’s legacy and heirs are protected with good estate planning.

 To learn more about common estate planning issues, check out our free guide, Estate Planning Pitfalls: The 12 Most Common Threats to Your Estate & Your Family's Future.